Newly Qualified Occupational Therapist - Talent Pool

 At a Glance

-- Tasks: Join our multi-disciplinary team to support pupils with complex needs in SEN schools.
+• Tasks: Join a multi-disciplinary team to support pupils with complex needs in SEN schools.

-- Company: Outcomes First Group is the largest independent provider of special needs education and care in the UK.
+• Company: Outcomes First Group is a leading provider of education and care for young people with special educational needs.

-- Why this job: Make a real difference in young people's lives while achieving your professional development goals.
+• Why this job: Make a real difference in the lives of young people while developing your skills in a supportive environment.

 Are you a Newly Qualified Occupational Therapist excited to work during times of transformative change?
 Are you experienced, or have a keen interest, in working with the challenges associated with neurodiversity (Autism, ADHD), complex and developmental trauma and complex needs?
 Do you want to help create a nationally important resource with the substantial backing of one of the leading providers of education and care for young people with SEN?